-As a statutory employee, you will have an advantage in this regard.
-As far as FICA taxes are concerned, you are considered to be an employee.
-That means your employer is paying their share of the tax, and your overall tax bill will be lower as a result.
+As a statutory employee, your employer is paying their share of FICA taxes, and your overall tax bill will be lower as a result.

-However, you are still considered an independent contractor for income tax purposes, meaning you can write off unreimbursed employee business expenses.
+Since you are still considered an independent contractor for income tax purposes, you can also write off unreimbursed employee business expenses.
 While each case will vary depending on specifics, it is likely that your tax responsibility will be lower at the end of the year as a statutory employee as opposed to a fully independent contractor.

 Of course, it will be important to track your business expenses accurately throughout the year.
 You need to have documentation to prove your expenses, and you also need to confirm that the expenses you deduct are eligible for deduction.
 This process will be simple in some cases, but those with complex deductions may be wise to consult with a tax professional before filing.
 Accounting for unreimbursed employee expenses correctly can go a long way toward helping you reduce your tax liability.